alanelias/laravel-mix-api/docs/styles.md

  *         }]
  *     },
  *    {// another template
- *         "template": "something", // template name use to filter gulp when you run gulp --template somthing
+ *         "template": "something", // template name use to filter gulp when you run npm run dev -- api="templates:somthing"
  *         "required": true, // add this if you want all files under this name to be compiled every time
  *         "files": [{
  *             "type": "less", // type will apply mix function call e.g: mix.less(....);